Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Masker

 \section{Masker}

 \begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em} \item[Model Description.]
-Our masker follows same \mbox{DeBERTaV3} architecture as Claim-Dissector.
+Our masker follows same \mbox{DeBERTaV3} architecture as Claim-Dissector, except that the multiheaded layer from the equation \eqref{eq:scorecomp} is omitted.
 It receives~$K_1$ blocks at its input, encoded the very same way as for the Claim-Dissector.
 Instead of computing matrix~$\boldsymbol{M}$--- which contains three logits per evidence token, the masker predicts two logits~$[l^i_0,l^i_1]$ --- corresponding to keep/mask probabilities~$[p^i_0,p^i_1]$ for~$i$-th token in evidence of every block.
 The mask~$[m^i_0,m^i_1]$ is then sampled for every token from concrete distribution via Gumbel-softmax \cite{jang2017categorical}.
 During training,~$i$-th token embedding~$e_i$ at the Claim-Dissector's input~$e'_i$ is replaced with a linear combination of itself and a learned mask-embedding~$e_m \in \mathbb{R}^d$, tuned with the masker.

 The masker is trained to maximize the Claim-Dissector's log-likehood of NEI class, while forcing the mask to be sparse via L1 regularization.
-Per-sample loss to maximize with sparsity strength hyperparameter~$\lambda_S$ is given as
+Per-sample objective to maximize with sparsity strength hyperparameter~$\lambda_S$ is given as

 \item[Training Details.]
 We keep most hyperparameters the same as for Claim-Dissector.
-The only difference is learning rate~$2e-6$, and an adaptive scheduling on Gumbel-softmax temperature~$\tau$.
+The only difference is learning rate~$2e-6$, adaptive scheduling on Gumbel-softmax temperature~$\tau$ and training model/masker on different dataset split.
 Training starts with temperature~$\tau=1$ and after initial~$100$ steps, it is linearly decreasing towards~$\tau=0.1$ at step~$700$.
 Then we switch to hard Gumbel-softmax --- sampling 1-hot vectors in forward pass, while computing gradients as we would use a soft sample with ~$\tau=0.1$ at backward pass.
+We randomly split training set and we train model on 75\,\% of data, and masker on remaining 25\,\% of data.

 \end{description}